goldstrike77/ansible-role-linux-graylog/README.md

 - [Contributors](#Contributors)

 ## Overview
 This Ansible role installs Graylog on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+Graylog is a leading centralized log management solution built to open standards for capturing, storing, and enabling real-time analysis of terabytes of machine data.
+Graylog deliver a better user experience by making analysis ridiculously fast and efficient using a more cost-effective and flexible architecture.
+Many of IT professionals rely on Graylog’s scalability, comprehensive access to complete data, and exceptional user experience to solve security, compliance, operational, and DevOps issues every day.
+Purpose-built for modern log analytics, Graylog removes complexity from data exploration, compliance audits, and threat hunting so you can quickly and easily find meaning in data and take action faster.

 ## Requirements
 ### Operating systems